megan-grug/nature-adventure/README.md

 -	**Materialize CSS:**
 Used for consistent styling and responsiveness.

+-   **Flask:**
+Used for creating and running a Python server side project.

+-   **Jinja:**
+Used to inject logic inside of HTML templates.

 -   **jQuery:**
-Used to provide neat interactivity, for example the 'slide down' of the features.
+Used to provide neat interactivity.

 -	**Google Fonts:**
 Used to import custom fonts Mate SC and Atkinson Hyperlegible as referred to above.

+-   **Google Maps Javascript API:**
+Used to capture and display maps and location data as part of the bird records.

 -	**Font Awesome:**
-Used to import icons used to create custom buttons, such as the delete button for the to do list.
+Used to import icons to create custom buttons.

 -	**Git:**
 Used for version control between GitPod and GitHub.

 -	**GitHub:**
 Used to store and deploy the project.

+-   **Heroku:**
+Used to deploy project externally.

 -	**Moqups:**
 Used to create initial wireframes as part of the planning and designing stage.